Scenic Beach State Park

 A short drive from Bremerton, Scenic Beach State Park is the quintessential out-in-the-country neighborhood park.
 Its beaches and shaded picnic areas are a mecca for locals, while the park is also a popular wedding site and camping park for out-of-towners.

-This picturesque little park, with its views of Mount Olympus hovering over the toothy Olympic mountain range, welcomes everyone.
+This picturesque little park, with its views of the Brothers Peak hovering over the toothy Olympic mountain range, welcomes everyone.
 Groomed trails provide access to the historic Emel House, a pretty gazebo and a country garden, all of which add to the charm of Scenic Beach.

 Scenic Beach State Park is a 121-acre camping park with 1,500 feet of saltwater beachfront on Hood Canal.
 The restored 1912 Emel House, plus a gazebo and stellar views have made it a popular wedding venue.
 The park is known for its wild, native rhododendrons in spring.